ing-bank/kaet/docs/demo/index.md

 ## Using KAET

 As the manual penetration testing of this environment is cumbersome, we can use KAET to explore the aforementioned environment.
-For this we need to get sam's service account token and Kubernetes server URL:
+For this we need to get sam's service account token and the Kubernetes server URL:

 ```bash
 kubectl exec --rm -it pod/sam -n prod -- cat /var/run/secrets/kubernetes.io/serviceaccount/token